Police: Utah officer killed, fleeing suspect also dead

 Police spokesman officer Gary Keller said Sunday it appears that both officers shot at the car as it drove toward Romrell.
 An outside agency is investigating the police shooting, he said.

 The driver left the scene and the car was later found.
-He died of an apparent gunshot would and his passenger was tracked down and arrested.
+He died of an apparent gunshot wound and his passenger was tracked down and arrested.
 Neither have yet been identified.

 Carruth said Romrell had been on the police force for nearly a year and described him as a “tactically sound” officer who was humble, soft-spoken and kind.
 The department had never lost an officer in the line of duty.